Visiting the Box Plymouth with kids – all you need to know

 The Box is the city’s new cultural centre with permanent galleries and touring exhibitions.
 It’s also free to visit – a bonus for anyone looking for things to do on a rainy day in Devon.

 The exhibition spaces are large and airy.
-Some have been carefully curated and created to tie in with the Mayflower 400 commemorations, which mark four centuries since the Mayflower’s voyage to America – the impact of which still ripples through history.
+Some have been carefully curated to tie in with the Mayflower 400 commemorations, which marks four centuries since the Mayflower’s voyage to America – the impact of which still ripples through history.

-But this isn’t just a museum to commemorate the Pilgrim Fathers.
+But this isn’t just a museum to commemorate the pilgrims.
 It’s much, much more.
 There’s areas dedicated to Plymouth’s natural history, its strong maritime heritage, art, media and photography.

 Frankly, its all beautifully put together and has been a labour of love for the team involved over the past five years.
 Not only is it stunning, it’s also interactive, making it a fun place to visit with kids.